University of Illinois at Urbana-Champaign

 Email: foulkes@pacergy.com

 Hanyang received his B.S. in Physics from Harbin Institute of Technology and University of Illinois at Urbana-Champaign in 2014 and 2015, respectively.
 He then received his M.S. in Mechanical Science and Engineering at UIUC in 2016.
 He completed his PhD in the ETRL from September 2016 to June 2021.
 His doctoral research focused on coating development for anti-fouling, anti-corrosion, and reduced pressure drop in HVAC applications.
 He is currently a thermal engineer at Midea in China.
+He then moved to Silex Microsystems to become a full time Research Engineer.

 Email: hzhao27@illinois.edu